 Whether you need help negotiating with an insurance company or filing a civil lawsuit against the drunk driver responsible for your crash, you are entitled to hire skilled legal representation for your case.
-Our team at Decof, Barry, Mega & Quinn, P.C. has recovered over $1 billion on behalf of injury victims throughout Rhode Island, and we can serve as your committed advocates in a DUI or DWI accident case.
+The Rhode Island drunk driving accident lawyers at Decof, Barry, Mega & Quinn, P.C. have recovered over $1 billion on behalf of injury victims throughout the state and can serve as your committed advocates in DUI or DWI accident cases.

 To explore your legal options today, contact us at (401) 200-4059.